MicrosoftDocs/powerbi-docs/articles/powerbi-service-the-new-power-bi-experience.md

 - added quick access flyout menus for favorites, most-recent, and workspace selection

-- identify related content for dashboards, reports, and datasets
+- added a way to identify related content for dashboards, reports, and datasets

 -  added a separate content area for workbooks